marcom/PlotRNA.jl/README.md

-There is also an experimental `PlotRNA.plot_structure_makie` which looks a bit nicer but currently has a rather large time to first plot (40 seconds).
+There is also an experimental `PlotRNA.plot_structure_makie` which looks a bit nicer but currently has a rather large time to first plot (28 seconds).
 Subsequent plots are very fast though.
+To use this function, you must load CairoMakie before PlotRNA: `using CairoMakie, PlotRNA` (code using CairoMakie is only loaded optionally with Requires.jl, as otherwise PlotRNA's package load time is a lot higher).

 ### Plot structures with VARNA